SAP-samples/cloud-extension-html5-sample/mission/freetier/README.md

-# Setup of a SAP Business Technology Platform subccount using btp-setup-automator or manually
+# Setup of a SAP Business Technology Platform subccount manually

 ## Introduction